 Electric Scooter Budget

-Electric scooters come at a variety of price points, with quality options available for most budgets depending what you want to get out of your vehicle.
+It come at a variety of price points, with quality options available for most budgets depending what you want to get out of your vehicle.
 Here, we will discuss what you can expect from an electric scooter at each price bracket.

 This price point is achievable for children’s e-scooters and entry level adult electric scooters.
-At this price point, expect a standard e-scooter with a range of about 25kms, around 250 watts of motor power and in wheel suspension.
+At this price point, expect a standard one with a range of about 25kms, around 250 watts of motor power and in wheel suspension.

 This price range is what you can expect to pay for a quality commuter e-scooter.
-At this point, e-scooters have quality suspension, around 500 watts of motor power and a range of about 45 kms.
+At this point, they have quality suspension, around 500 watts of motor power and a range of about 45 kms.